prakhar-gahlot/Junit4-selenium-parallel/README.md

 ## Run Parallel Tests Using JUnit

-Check out the [Parallelized.java](https://github.com/LambdaTest/junit-selenium-sample/blob/master/src/test/java/com/lambdatest/Parallelized.java) class we have used for running our Parallel Tests using JUnit.

-Check out the [JUnitConcurrentTodo.java](https://github.com/LambdaTest/junit-selenium-sample/blob/master/src/test/java/com/lambdatest/JUnitConcurrentTodo.java) file for executing parallel test using JUnit automation framework.
+You can use Maven surefire plugin to run your tests in parallel - class wise.
+In the pom.xml we have defined the number of parallel count in surefire plugin configuration.

 ### Executing Parallel Tests Using JUnit